mustafahafidi/QC-to-LH/README.md

 - :heavy_check_mark: Find a simple library that uses quickcheck to take into consideration (smaller than xmonad)~~ -> **Data.CircularList**
 - :heavy_check_mark: Get familiar with LH to parse the codebase
 - :heavy_check_mark: Transform not very deep test properties to formal proofs with LiquidHaskell
 - [...]
-Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning.
+Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning, and `prop_list, prop_rot` by assumption on some refined types

 ## Usage